tkrop/go-testing/mock/README.md

 test can wait via `mocks.Wait()`, before finishing and checking whether the mock calls are completely consumed.

-Since some arguments needed to setup a mock call may only be available after creating the test runner, the mock controller provides a dynamic key-value storage that is accessible via `SetArg(key,value)`, `SetArgs(map[key]value)`, and `GetArg(key)`.
+Since some arguments needed to set up a mock call may only be available after creating the test runner, the mock controller provides a dynamic key-value storage that is accessible via `SetArg(key,value)`, `SetArgs(map[key]value)`, and `GetArg(key)`.